 ERP pricing modules

 ERP software vendors offer different pricing modules.
-This also affects ERP prices.
+This also affects enterprise resource planning prices.

 In this type of licensing, users must pay a one-time fee for access.
 This is suitable for the on-premise deployment model.